 Veneers are one of the most popular dental procedures.
 A veneer is a layer put over a tooth or teeth for both aesthetic and dental health reasons, as it can serve as a protective layer that protects the tooth from external damage.
-Conditions where a veneer might be required include tooth discolouration or malformation, enamel hypoplasia (a condition that results in too little enamel), enamel hypocalcification (when the enamel does not contain enough minerals to perform its protective duties), enamel fractures, fluorosis, etc. Multiple veneers are capable of correcting gaps between teeth, increasing the length of eroded teeth, and make the teeth appear more symmetric.
+Conditions, where a veneer might be required, include tooth discolouration or malformation, enamel hypoplasia (a condition that results in too little enamel), enamel hypo calcification (when the enamel does not contain enough minerals to perform its protective duties), enamel fractures, fluorosis, etc. Multiple veneers are capable of correcting gaps between teeth, increasing the length of eroded teeth, and making the teeth appear more symmetric.
 Most dentists offer treatment with veneers in Sydney CBD.

 The history of veneers

 The first time veneers were used in history was in the year of 1928, when a Charles Pincus a dentist in California used them on actors’ teeth to temporarily change their appearance.
 Later he used acrylic veneers temporarily applied to teeth with adhesive.
 Further research in 1982 revealed a technique that could attach porcelain veneers to teeth with an unprecedented strength, making them suitable for permanent application.
 The two main types of veneer used by dentists today are composite and dental porcelain.